NekoApocalypse/PCNN_TensorFlow/readme.md

 In the 'masked pooling' version, we do not slice the input sentence.
 Instead, we use a zero-one masks to split outputs of convolution layer.

-Theoratically speaking the later version should be the 'correct' implementation of PCNN, but we keep the original for comparison.
+Theoratically speaking the later version should be the correct implementation of PCNN, but we keep the original for comparison.

-Prabably the 'incorrect' version will yield better results.
-Who knows.
-It's Machine Learning.

 # Data
 Dataset is available as 'origin_data.tar.gz'.
 Extract this file and run 'initial.py' to get training data.

 # Requirement
-* CUDA 8.0
 * Tensorflow 1.4
 * Python 3.5.2